The Hero Cycle

 The Hero Cycle is the debut studio album by the American melodic death metal band Light This City.
 This was the band's, and label's first album release.
 The Hero Cycle is being re-issued through Prosthetic Records.
-The original date was set to be released August 18, 2009 but was later pushed back to January 19, 2010.
+The original date was set to be released August 18, 2009 but it was later pushed back to January 19, 2010.